Felix-Petersen/LaTeXEqChecker/README.md

 ### English

-#### LaTeXEqChecker - Checking mathematical semantics in LaTeX documents
+#### LaTeXEqChecker - A framework for checking mathematical semantics in LaTeX documents

 Correcting students math problem sets is a laborious work - especially if there are lots of wrong equations, while the result is correct or at least seems to be.
 For the purpose of easing this work I developed a software that checks whether equations are correct.